akhilsnair2017/akhilsnair2017.github.io/README.md

 # akhilsnair2017.github.io
-# Dr. Your Name
+# Dr. Akhil S. Nair
-## Postdoctoral Researcher in [Your Research Area]
+## Postdoctoral Researcher at Fritz-Haber Institute of the Max-Planck Society, Berlin, Germany

 Welcome to my personal website!
-I am a postdoctoral researcher currently working in the field of [Your Research Area].
+I am a postdoctoral researcher currently working in the field of Fritz-Haber Institute of the Max-Planck Society.
 Here, you can find information about my research interests, publications, and more.

 ### About Me
-I obtained my Ph.D. in [Your Field] from [Your University] in [Year].
+I obtained my Ph.D. in Computational material science from Indian Institute of technololgy  in [Year].
 My current research focuses on [Brief Description of Your Research Focus].
 I am passionate about [Specific Research Interests] and enjoy [Hobbies or Interests related to your work].

 ### Research Interests
 - [Research Interest 1]